wsshin/fd3d/INSTALL.md

 - [MaxwellFDFD](https://github.com/wsshin/maxwellfdfd)

 	MaxwellFDFD is a companion MATLAB package to create the input files for FD3D and analyze the solution files.
-MaxwellFDFD (and MATLAB) does not have to be installed in the same machine you install FD3D.
-In fact, FD3D is typically installed on a LINUX cluster, whereas MaxwellFDFD is installed your local machine, such as your laptop.
+MaxwellFDFD (and MATLAB) does not have to be installed on the same machine you install FD3D.
+In fact, FD3D is typically installed on a LINUX cluster, whereas MaxwellFDFD is installed on your local machine, such as your laptop.

 How to install PETSc